The Five Little PIIGS

 Sneaky Securities Scam

 Mutual funds (MFs) must get 90% of their income from stocks, bonds and traditional securities.
 To bypass this, MFs that invest in derivatives and commodities set up shell corps in the Caymans to do it.
-They then sell shares in…
+They then sell shares in the offshore subsidiary shells to the mutual funds.
+This way the funds technically invest in…

 Read More